yonasBSD/ternfs/README.md

 Inspecting [`ternrun.go`](https://github.com/XTXMarkets/ternfs/blob/main/go/ternrun/ternrun.go) is a decent way to get familiar with the services required to run a TernFS cluster.

-TODO add instruction on how to run a multi-datacenter setup.

-TODO add migrator, gc, and so on to the above.

 ## Building the Kernel module

 ```